FDOT traffic advisory for Jackson County

-The Florida Department of Transportation reported Friday that drivers will encounter traffic disruptions on the following state road in Jackson County as crews perform construction and maintenance activities:
+The Florida Department of Transportation advised drivers they will encounter traffic disruptions on the following state roads in Jackson County as crews perform construction and maintenance activities:

 Be the first to know